dfcastellanos/ADMiniSter/README.md

 it is human-friendly, readable by most applications out of the box, and since the data is encoded into characters instead of in binary form, it is system-independent.
-For the latter reason, their compatibility with future applications or machines is also guaranteed (which is of the utmost importance for e.g., scientific research, where some findings might become specially relevant in decades).
+For the latter reason, their compatibility with future applications or machines is also guaranteed (which is of the utmost importance for e.g., scientific research, where some findings might become specially relevant even in decades after).
 All these reasons make plain text data storage a very attractive solution whenever performance allows it.